Apache Iceberg, Schema Evolution, Data Modeling, Backward Compatibility, Data Lakehouse

 • Versioned metadata provides complete schema history and backward compatibility

-• Governance tools enhance schema evolution with impact analysis and visibility
+• Governance tools like Conduktor enhance schema evolution with impact analysis and policy enforcement

 By following best practices and leveraging Iceberg's robust schema evolution features, data teams can build flexible, maintainable data lakehouses that adapt to changing business needs without the operational burden of massive data rewrites.